‘British Vogue’ Makes Essential Workers Its July 2020 Cover Stars Amid COVID-19 Pandemic

-British Vogue decided to highlight the essential workers who have been on the frontlines during the coronavirus pandemic.
+British Vogue decided to highlight the essential workers who have been on the front lines during the coronavirus pandemic.

-The publication that’s known for adding celebrities and/or fashion influencers to its cover stories decided to make a change for its July 2020 cover.
+The publication that’s known for adding celebrities and/or fashion influencers to its cover stories decided to make a change for the July 2020 issue.
 According to Us Weekly, the magazine featured three London essential workers to share the cover for the month.
-In the issue, a train driver, Narguis Harford, a supermarket assistant, Anisa Omar and a midwife, Rachel Millar, all explain how COVID-19 has affected their jobs over the past few months.
+In the issue, train driver Narguis Harford, supermarket assistant Anisa Omar, and midwife Rachel Millar explain how COVID-19 has affected their jobs over the past few months.

 “The July 2020 cover story celebrates the millions of people in the UK who, at the height of the pandemic, and in the face of danger, put on their uniforms and went to work,” Vogue wrote in a statement.